openeuler-mirror/A-Tune/README.md

 III.
 Web UI
 --------

-[A-Tune-UI](https://gitee.com/openeuler/A-Tune-UI) is a web project base on A-Tune.
+[A-Tune-UI](https://gitee.com/openeuler/A-Tune-UI) is a web project based on A-Tune.
 Please check A-Tune-UI [README](https://gitee.com/openeuler/A-Tune-UI/blob/master/README.en.md) for details.

 IV.
-How to contribute
+How to Contribute
 --------

-We welcome new contributors to participate in the project.
-And we are happy to provide guidance for new contributors.
-You need to sign [CLA](https://openeuler.org/en/cla.html) before contribution.
+We welcome new contributors to participate in the project, and we are happy to provide guidance for new contributors.
+Please sign [CLA](https://openeuler.org/en/cla.html) before contribution.

-### Mail list
+### Mailing list
-Any question or discussion please contact [A-Tune](https://mailweb.openeuler.org/postorius/lists/a-tune.openeuler.org/).
+If you have any question, please contact [A-Tune](https://mailweb.openeuler.org/postorius/lists/a-tune.openeuler.org/).

-### Routine Meeting
+### Routine meeting
-Holding SIG Meeting at 10:00-12:00 AM on Friday every two weeks.
-You can apply topic by [A-Tune](https://mailweb.openeuler.org/postorius/lists/a-tune.openeuler.org/) mail list.
+The SIG meeting is hold at 10:00-12:00 AM on Friday every two weeks.
+Please send your issues to the [A-Tune](https://mailweb.openeuler.org/postorius/lists/a-tune.openeuler.org/) mailing list.